Boscobel (mansion): Restoration

 The family retained ownership of the house until 1920.
 For the next 35 years, under subsequent owners, it frequently faced the possibility of being demolished.
 In 1955 an organization called Friends of Boscobel saved it from a contractor who had bid $35 to knock it down after the Veterans' Administration had built a hospital on the site.
 They arranged for it to be moved to a similar location upriver, near Cold Spring, a year later, using photographs from the Historic American Buildings Survey to guide the reconstruction.

 Lila Acheson Wallace, co-founder of Reader's Digest, had at first anonymously provided the $50,000 donation to make the move and reconstruction possible.
 As Friends of Boscobel became Boscobel Restoration, Inc., she took a more public role as a director, particularly in overseeing the landscaping and interior decoration.
 Richard K. Webel designed grounds for the new site that bore little resemblance to its original surroundings, favoring the "country house" style popular in the early 20th century.
 Large grown trees were planted to give the impression that the house had always been there.

 The rebuilt home was formally reopened on May 21, 1961, at a ceremony attended by then-Governor Nelson Rockefeller, who praised it as "one of the most beautiful homes ever built in America".
 Lila Acheson Wallace later spearheaded the development of a 40-minute sound and light show on the grounds, which ran twice a week in summers until the late 1970s.
 Around that time, new papers of Dyckman's were discovered, and the house was closed for six months in 1977 while it was redecorated in a manner more consistent with his recorded tastes.
 It opened again that summer to high praise.

 Tours

-The house is open every day of the week (except Tuesdays and holidays) from April through December.
-The second Tuesday of each month is set aside to allow artists free entry to paint or sketch on the grounds.
+Boscobel is open year-round Saturdays and Sundays for grounds admissions and tours of the Historic House Museum.
 Visitors are allowed to picnic on the grounds.

-Performances of the Hudson Valley Shakespeare Festival took place under a tent during the summer months through 2021.
+Performances of the Hudson Valley Shakespeare Festival took place under a tent on the grounds of Boscobel during the summer from 1988 to 2021.